In this tutorial, we will show you how to get the current year using PHP.

 //Getting the two-digit format of //the current year using DateTime $currentDate = new DateTime(); $year = $currentDate->format("y"); echo $year;

-As you can see, both the date function and the DateTime object use the exact same format characters in this case.
+As you can see, both the date function and the DateTime object use the exact same “format characters”.